 Genetic Jumping Bean?

-It is difficult to imagine an evolutionary relationship between the Chihuahua and the Grizzly bear but the bear family divided into the wolf, coyote, jackal and fox sub-species.
-The fox cannot interbreed with the wolf, coyote or domestic dog but the Chihuahua dog shares an astounding number of zoological and historical characteristics with the Fennec Fox, a tiny little desert creature billed as the “world’s smallest canine.”
+It isn't too difficult to imagine an evolutionary relationship between the Chihuahua and the Fennec Fox, a tiny little desert creature billed as the “world’s smallest canine.”

-The fennec fox(found in North Africa, the Sinai Peninsula, South East Egypt and the Arabian desert) averages only 1 to 1.5 kg.
+The fennec fox(found in North Africa, the Sinai Peninsula, South East Egypt and the Arabian desert) averages only a bit over 1 kg.
 Unable to agree on species classification because of features that do not conform to the fox family, scientists finally assigned the fennec fox a separate genus, fennecus zerda or vulpes zerda.

-The fennec fox has huge ears which help dissipate heat and enable him to hear his prey before it hears him.
-Naturalists theorize that the oversized ears serve as shade during the rare times the nocturnal fennec is exposed to sunlight.
+that serve as shade during the rare times the nocturnal fennec is exposed to sunlight.
 Heavy dew produced by cold offshore currents collect on the back of the ears, which explains how the tiny creature can survive indefinitely far from any known source of water.
 With his oversized ears, the Chihuahua is every bit as appealing as the fennec fox which sadly, is now on Appendix Two of the Cites list.

 Is/was there ever a genetic connection between the fennec fox and the Chihuahua?
 No one knows.
 Scientists would say they are two different species and cannot interbreed.
 They probably never heard of a mule.
 A cross between an ass and a horse?
 Impossible!
 They said the same thing about the Bengal Cat, a cross between domestic cats and the Asian Leopard Cat. (see below)